-Faculty who supervise an Independent Study or Directed Study will be paid seventy-five percent (75%) of the tuition paid by a student as compensation for preparing materials, meeting with the student and performing any assessments.
+690.07 Faculty Compensation for Independent Study and Directed Study percent (75%) of the tuition paid by a student as compensation for preparing materials, meeting with the student and performing any assessments.
 Independent Study and/or Directed Study may not be used in lieu of traditional course work to achieve full-time workload status.
 Exceptions to this policy require the approval of the Vice President of Academic Affairs.